AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 - other magical users
 - constructs
 - undead
--
-# act 1: getting to know the setting
 ## mingle around the other students and teachers
 ### get to know the system
 ### go to a class